 No. After a glorious victory lap, I’d have to find a new game and keep playing.

 Games you play but can’t win remind me of an old babysitter named Annie.
-She was a hippy my parents hired to look after my siblings and I who forced us to play “cooperative games.”
+She was a hippy who forced my siblings, me, and any unfortunate friend who happened to be at our house to play “cooperative games.”
 As a hyper-competitive 8-year-old, I thought her games were ridiculous and boring.

 But while competition makes small games in life interesting, I’ve come to realize that life itself is not a competition.

 Then why should I try to keep on winning?
 What kind of game is this?

 Is God a greater version of Annie?
 (Shudder.)

 I spent a long time trying to unravel this riddle.
 And I think I cracked it: